What is Disney’s “Go Away Green” color and what does it do?

 What is Go Away Green?

-It’s frequently used in locations where Disney doesn’t want guests focusing.
-This color is used on utility boxes, fences and even on buildings that Disney doesn’t want guests to see.
+The color is frequently used in locations where Disney doesn’t want guests focusing.
+Go Away Green is used on utility boxes, fences, and even on buildings that Disney doesn’t want guests to see.

 Disney used Go Away Green to conceal the sides of Remy’s Ratatouille Adventure.

 Go Away Green is not a single paint color.
-Disney will use various shades and variations of the color depending on what works best in its surroundings.
-The ride building for Guardians of the Galaxy: Cosmic Rewind at Epcot uses a couple shades of Go Away Green and Disney’s other concealing color, Bye Bye Blue (also known as Blending Blue).
+Disney will use different shades and variations of the color depending on what works best in its surroundings.
+The ride building for Guardians of the Galaxy: Cosmic Rewind at EPCOT uses a couple shades of Go Away Green and Disney’s other concealing color, Bye Bye Blue (also known as Blending Blue).

 Guardians of the Galaxy: Cosmic Rewind building